-We are at the point of a revolution in social attitudes to gender and sexual diversity and it’s our children who are leading the way.
+We are at the point of real change in social attitudes to gender and sexual diversity and it’s our children who are leading the way.

 My 11 year daughter and her friends are absolutely up to speed with gender and sexual diversity terms and they all have a powerful sense of the right each person has to be an individual, regardless of their gender identity or sexual orientation.
 You could expect that from a sex therapist’s child I guess, but her friends have been a far greater influence over her than I have on this issue.
 They are incensed at the gender associations of clothes, colours, names and sports.
 They explain to their gender binary fathers why people like Seann Miley Moore have a right to wear make-up and a dress even if they have male genitalia and that identifying as gender plural is legitimate.
 They have taken issue with their school’s 1986 Thesaurus which lists ‘abnormal’ as an alternative for bi-sexual.
 They challenge their peers when they hear the word ‘gay’ being used as a throw away insult and they grumble about the relationships in their school books all being heterosexual.
 They might get their terms slightly wrong occasionally – I heard them saying recently that they are pleased people can ‘transfer’ their gender, but it’s their sense that the option to transition is a good thing that matters more than having the exact right word to describe it.
 This isn’t something that is actively taught in their school.
 They are all at a standard state school that is neither progressive nor overly traditional.
 This is YouTube and social media lead and supported by some excellent children’s books on the theme of gender and sexual diversity such as George and The Art of Being Normal.